 Caregivers of people who lose mobility often begin their journey without warning.
 One day, life feels familiar and predictable.
 The next, everything changes—for the person living with the disability and for the family member who suddenly steps into the role of caregiver.

 At Madeline Story, we believe it’s important to speak honestly about this reality.
 We don’t often imagine ourselves in these moments, but the truth is, none of us are immune.
-Long-term care, especially when mobility is lost, is most often carried by family members—people who were never trained, never prepared, and never expected this path.
+Long-term care, especially when mobility is lost, is often carried out by family members—people who were never trained, never prepared, and never expected to take on this role.

 If you are here because someone you love now depends on you, pause for a moment.
 What you’re feeling is real.
 You may feel overwhelmed—but you do not need to panic.
 You are not alone.